 The term ‘accessory text’ proves doubly useful if we consider MS Latin 165’s diminutive size, its decorative binding and the remains of two metal clasps on its covers, all of which suggest it was to be carried in-hand, in a pocket, or possibly at the waist in a conspicuous display of ownership.
 Just such an ostentatious use of prayer books is in contrast to what Virginia Reinberg called a ‘habit’ amongst modern academics ‘of imagining the reader of a book of hours as a pious woman sitting or kneeling alone in her private chamber or prayer closet’.
 By avoiding the temptation to generalise based on this assumption, a more complex conception of devotional aids like MS Latin 165 emerges.
 Like Helen Newsome’s study of devotional texts owned by Henry VII and his family, this approach acknowledges the value of these objects as windows into the ‘familial and political relationships’ of their owners and more broadly into the ‘gift-giving practices employed by medieval and early modern’ men and women.

-M. R. James attributed the original manuscript to the early sixteenth-century abbot of Westminster John Islip based on the repeated use of Islip’s rebus (a human eye and tree branch, or ‘slip’) in marginal decoration and on multiple portraits - one of which includes the rebus on a scroll which his avatar unfurls before the Madonna and Child on f.52r.
+M. R. James attributed the original manuscript to the early sixteenth-century abbot of Westminster John Islip, based on the repeated use of Islip’s rebus (a human eye and tree branch, or ‘slip’) in marginal decoration and on multiple portraits - one of which includes the rebus on a scroll which his avatar unfurls before the Madonna and Child on f.52r.
 The use of the rebus mirrors the same iconography used in the decoration of Islip’s personal chapel at Westminster Abbey, and in addition to the mitres and abbot’s crook that figure behind the portraits on f.
 52r and f.
 58v, these features serve both to clearly identify the individual who commissioned the work and to assert his specific social position.
 They therefore give a strong indication that the book was produced whilst Islip was abbot, between 1500 and 1532.
 However, for a professed monk to identify himself this conspicuously in a fashionable, French-style book of devotions suggests that it was intended as a gift rather than a personal commission.
 Instead of viewing the depictions of Islip as the kind of ‘owner portraits’ observed by Eamon Duffy and Virginia Reinburg, therefore, they are more appropriately seen as examples of the ‘donor portrait’ as discussed by Kathryn Smith with reference to the Neville of Hornby Hours (London, British Library MS Egerton 2781).
 In what context, then, might Islip have made such a gift?

 The ambition of Islip, who became a Benedictine monk in 1480, was not satiated by his appointment as Abbot in 1500: he went on to become the warden of Henry VII’s manors, a member of the Royal Council and royal chaplain under Henry VIII.
 Prominent and influential at both kings’ courts, Islip guaranteed his favour by collaborating with Henry VII on the Lady Chapel at Westminster Abbey, one of the king’s most prominent prestige projects.
 In a ceremony held on 24th January 1503, Islip laid the foundation stone for an architectural project in which, although still unfinished when Henry VII died in 1509, the crown invested nearly £20,000.
 In addition to being a chantry for Henry VII and his family, the chapel was intended to house the remains of the last Lancastrian king, Henry VI.
 The Westminster project represented the intensification of Henry VII’s promotion of the cult of his ancestor following the initiation of canonisation proceedings in 1495 - a campaign in which Islip’s contribution was instrumental.